 These conditions will be verified in the field prior to shipping a filled canister.
 After dewatering and inert gas purging, a canister will remain in the spent fuel pool to allow radiolytic gases, if present, to accumulate.
 A gas sample will be taken from the canister and analyzed using a gas chromatograph.
 All hydrogen detected will conservatively be assumed to be due to non-stoichiometric generation.
-A gas appearance rate will be calculated and used to project future pressures and gas concentrations within the canister.
+A gas appearance rate will be calculated and used to determine the length of time a canister can safely remain sealed without a flammable gas mixture developing.
+The data collected during sampling could also be used to project future pressures in the canisters.
+In addition, confirmatory gas sampling will be performed after canister shipping.
+One canister per shipment (i.e., one canister out of seven for a single cask shipment and one canister out of 14 for a double cask shipment) will be sampled.
+A gas sample will be drawn and analyzed shortly after the canister's arrival at the Idaho National Engineering Laboratory, and the canister will be placed in storage for about six weeks without being vented.
+After the storage period another gas sample will be withdrawn and analyzed.
+The sample results will be used to confirm the conservatism in the calculated gas appearance rates calculated prior to shipment.